edmundsj/hardsync/README.md

 ### Why don't I put my device serial number in the contract?
 Initially, this was the plan - everything required for communication from host to device would be included in the contract.
 This adds a bit of reliability and predcitability when you are working with a single device.
 However, this has a few serious drawbacks.
 The first is that contracts tied to a single device, and can't be shared between people working on the same type of hardware, or identical clones of the same piece of hardware.
 The second issue is that it wouldn't be possible to run multiple devices on the same system using the same contract, which is a common use-case.
 The final issue is more fundamental - a contract should specify the *interface* between a host and device, and ideally is not specific to a *particular* host or *particular* device.
 So long as they have the required libraries, it should work.
 For this reason, I decided the best option is to pass in the device identifier (serial number) at runtime.
 If one is not passed in, the auto-discovery mechanism will attempt to find a device.

+# Contributors
+- GPT-4 wrote or refactored about 70% of the code in this package